-These Christian principles further include, but are not limited to, the following:
+These Christian principles further include, but are not limited to, the following expectations:

-- 1. Parents/guardians are expected to work courteously and cooperatively with the school to assist the student in meeting the religious, academic, moral, and behavioral expectations of the school. - 2.
-Students and parents/guardians may respectfully express their concerns about the school operation and its personnel.
-However, they may not do so in a manner that is discourteous, scandalous, rumor-driven, disruptive, threatening, hostile, or divisive. - 3.
-Parents/guardians and students may not send or post content on email, text messaging, or social media (e.g., Facebook, Instagram, Snapchat, Twitter, etc.) that is contrary to the mission and philosophy of the Roman Catholic Diocese of Sacramento and St. Vincent Ferrer School .
-This includes expressing displeasure with the school administration, or with a teacher, staff member, student, or any authority at St. Vincent Ferrer School and/or parish in regards to a policy, homework, assignments, or any school-related programs. - 4.
-Parents are expected to work courteously and cooperatively with other parents of the school community.
+- Parents/guardians are expected to work courteously and cooperatively with the school to assist the student in meeting the religious, academic, moral, and behavioral expectations of the school. - 2.
+Students and parents/guardians are expected to respectfully express any concerns about the school operation and its personnel to the appropriate school or diocesan authority. they are further expected to avoid doing so in a manner that is discourteous, scandalous, rumor-driven, disruptive, threatening, hostile, or divisive.
+Finally, it is the school's expectation that students and parents will avoid making such comments publicly, including in any public forum or on any form of social media. - 3.
+Parents/guardians and students are expected to avoid sending or posting any content on email, text messaging, or social media (e.g., Facebook, Instagram, Snapchat, Twitter, GroupMe, etc.) that is contrary to the mission and philosophy of the Roman Catholic Diocese of Sacramento and Holy Trinity Catholic School.
+This includes expressing criticisms or displeasure with the school administration, or with a teacher, staff member, student, or any authority at Holy Trinity Catholic School and/or parish in regard to (but not limited to) policy, homework, assignments, grievances, or any school-related program.
+Parents/Guardians and students should carefully review policies on "Communication" (including email) and the entire section entitled "Information and Communication Technology Policies."

+- 4. Parents are expected to work courteously and cooperatively with other parents of the school community.
 Difficulties in relationships must be addressed and resolved by the parties themselves.
 If a difficulty impacts the environment of the school, the principal has the authority to intervene and work to determine an outcome. - 5.
-These expectations for students and parents/guardians are expected on and off campus and include, but are not limited to, all school-sponsored programs and events (e.g. extended care, licensed child care programs, athletics, field trips, etc.). - 6.
-The school reserves the right to determine, in its discretion, which actions fall short of meeting the Christian principles of the school and the policies in this handbook.
+These expectations for students and parents/guardians apply to activities on and off campus including, but not limited to, all school-sponsored programs and events (e.g. extended care, licensed child care programs, athletics, field trips, etc.) as well as to inter-personal conflicts among students or parents. - 6.
+The school reserves the right to determine, in its discretion, which actions fall short of meeting expectations regarding the Christian principles of the school and the policies in this handbook.
 Depending on the severity and circumstances of the event, failure to follow the school's principles and policies will normally result in a verbal or written warning to the student and or parent/guardian.
-For serious violations of the school's principles and policies, the school's response may be to take disciplinary action up to and including the requirement to withdraw from school (e.g., suspension of a student, suspension of parent/guardian's privilege to come on the campus grounds and/or participate in parish/school activities, volunteer work, etc., or permanently withdraw enrollment from the school).

-7. The school reserves the right to determine, in its discretion, when conduct is of such a severe nature as to warrant immediate disciplinary action without a warning.
+For serious violations of the school's principles and policies, the school's response may be to take disciplinary actions up to and including the requirement to withdraw from school (e.g., suspension of a student, suspension of parent/guardian's privilege to come on the campus grounds and/or participate in parish/school activities, volunteer work, etc., or permanently withdraw enrollment from the school). - 7.
+The school reserves the right to determine, in its discretion, when conduct is of such a severe nature as to warrant immediate disciplinary action without warning or prior communication.